Dr David Gracey CPsychol DClinPsych

 Areas of counselling I deal with

 All sessions (including the initial consultation) are 50 minutes in duration.
-The fee for each session is £95 (for those seeking psychological therapy paid for by their insurer, rates will vary according to the provider).
+Please contact me to enquire about fees (for those seeking psychological therapy paid for by their insurer, rates will vary according to the provider).

 I am registered with all major UK based private health insurance providers: